Omar Bradley: Retirement

 Bradley left active military service in August 1953, but remained on active duty by virtue of his rank of General of the Army.
 He chaired the Commission on Veterans' Pensions, commonly known as the "Bradley Commission", in 1955–1956.
 In January 1956, Bradley became one of the founding members of the President's Board of Consultants on Foreign Intelligence Activities, later the President's Intelligence Advisory Board.
+Bradley was also an inaugural member of the Fulbright Foreign Scholarship Board.

 In retirement, Bradley held a number of positions in commercial life, including Chairman of the Board of the Bulova Watch Company from 1958 to 1973.
 He frequently visited Moberly, Missouri, which he described as his hometown and his favorite city in the world.
 He was a member of the Moberly Rotary Club, regularly played near-handicap golf at the Moberly Country Club course, and had a "Bradley pew" at Central Christian Church.

 His memoirs, A Soldier's Story (ghostwritten by aide-de-camp Chester B. Hansen who kept a daily diary for him during the war), was published in 1951.
 Bradley started work on his autobiography A General's Life: An Autobiography (1983) before his death; it was coauthored with Clay Blair, who completed it posthumously.
 In this work, Bradley criticized British Field Marshal Montgomery's 1945 claims to have won the Battle of the Bulge.

 On 1 December 1965, Bradley's wife, Mary, died of leukemia.
 He met Esther Dora "Kitty" Buhler (1922–2004) and married her on 12 September 1966; they were married until his death.

 As a horse racing fan, Bradley spent much of his leisure time at racetracks in California.
 He was often invited to present the trophies to the winners.
 He was a lifetime sports fan, especially of college football.
 He was the 1948 Grand Marshal of the Tournament of Roses and attended several subsequent Rose Bowl games.
 (He was driven in his black limousine through Pasadena; it had a personalized California license plate "ONB" and a red plate with 5 gold stars.
 He frequently was given a police motorcycle escort to the Rose Bowl on New Year's Day.)
 He also was prominent at the Sun Bowl in El Paso, Texas, and the Independence Bowl in Shreveport, Louisiana in later years.

 In 1967–1968 Bradley served as a member of President Lyndon Johnson's Wise Men, a high-level advisory group considering policy for the Vietnam War.
 Bradley was a hawk and recommended against withdrawal.